 - a.
 Initial case conference.
-The Court will conduct an initial case conference about 40 days after arraignment, with the Defendant present.
+The Court will conduct an initial case conference about 40 days after arraignment, typically with only counsel present.
 After obtaining an extension from the magistrate judge at arraignment, defense counsel should not file any motions to extend the pre-trial motion deadline until after the initial conference.
 Any motions filed before the initial case conference will be summarily denied without prejudice.
 At the conference, counsel should be prepared to engage in a preliminary, substantive discussion of the case.
 For example, in most circumstances, the government should anticipate being asked to provide the Court with an overview of the evidence against the defendant and to answer questions about its case.
 Counsel for both parties should expect to discuss any anticipated discovery needs or disputes. - b.
 Extensions to file pre-trial motions.
 The Court will grant motions to extend the pre-trial motion deadline for good cause, such as where a case is factually complex, involves multiple defendants, or involves voluminous discovery.
 Otherwise, counsel should expect to propose a realistic final deadline for all pre-trial motions at the initial conference, and the Court will attempt to set a final deadline in the case at that time.
+The Court will typically set a status conference before the pre-trial motion deadline to determine whether pre-trial motions will be filed, or whether a change of plea can be scheduled.

 - c.
-Pre-trial motion status conference.
-About seven days before the final pre-trial motion deadline, the Court will hold a status conference to discuss whether pre-trial motions will be filed.
-If none will be filed, then a trial date will be set at that time.
-If a defendant intends to plead guilty, counsel will advise the Court, and the change of plea will instead occur at this conference. - d.
 Change of plea hearings.
-In plea hearings, defense counsel and the defendant should stand at the lectern.
-Typically, at least two days before a hearing, the government will be ordered to e-mail defense counsel the summary of the evidence it would present at trial so that defense counsel can review it with the defendant before the hearing.
-If there is a plea agreement, the government should e-mail defense counsel and the Court a copy of the agreement two days in advance of the hearing. - e.
+At least two days before a hearing, the government will be ordered to e-mail defense counsel and the Court the summary of the evidence it would present at trial so that defense counsel can review it with the defendant before the hearing.
+If there is a plea agreement, the government should e-mail defense counsel and the Court a copy of the agreement two days in advance of the hearing. - d.
 Sentencing.
-The Court follows the schedule for pre-sentencing submissions and deadlines in the local rules. - f.
+The Court follows the schedule for pre-sentencing submissions and deadlines in the local rules. - e.
 Trial.
 The Court will issue a separate pre-trial order, which outlines trial procedures.
 A final trial date will be set once pre-trial motions are decided.

-Rev. 1/6/20
+Rev. 11/4/20